storacha/specs/w3-account.md

 ### Attestation Signature

-Delegation MAY be authorized through an interactive email flow where [account] holder is emailed request to approve an authorization that gives an agent access to specific set of capabilities.
-If user approves by clicking embedded link signed [attestation] is issued that confirms that delegation has been authorized through an interactive flow.
+Delegation MAY be authorized through an interactive email flow where the [account] holder is emailed a request to approve an authorization that gives an agent access to specific set of capabilities.
+If the user approves by clicking the embedded link, a signed [attestation] is issued that confirms that the delegation has been authorized through the interactive flow.

-In this scenario delegation issued by the [`did:mailto`] identifier MAY be signed using _attestation signature_ type.
+In this scenario a delegation issued by the [`did:mailto`] identifier MAY be signed using the _attestation signature_ type.
 This signature alone MUST NOT be considered as a valid authorization.
-Delegation signed with _attestation signature_ MUST be accompanied with [UCAN attestation] issued by the trusted [authority].
+A delegation signed with an _attestation signature_ MUST be accompanied with a [UCAN attestation] issued by the trusted [authority].

-If delegation is signed with _attestation signature_, but is not accompanied with [UCAN attestation] from trusted [authority] it MUST be considered invalid.
-In this scenario implementer MAY initiate interactive verification flow and issue [UCAN attestation] retroactively instead of denying service.
+If delegation is signed with an _attestation signature_, but is not accompanied with a [UCAN attestation] from a trusted [authority] it MUST be considered invalid.
+In this scenario the implementer MAY initiate an interactive verification flow and issue the [UCAN attestation] retroactively instead of denying service.

-> When received delegation is issued by the `did:mailto:web.mail:alice`, signed with _attestation signature_, but is not accompanied by [UCAN attestation], receiver could iteratively confirm authorization by sending an email to `alice@web.mail` address with a confirmation link, which when followed issues [attestation] from the receiver resuming the invocation.
+> When the received delegation is issued by the `did:mailto:web.mail:alice`, signed with _attestation signature_, but is not accompanied by a [UCAN attestation], the receiver could iteratively confirm authorization by sending an email to `alice@web.mail` with a confirmation link, which, when followed, issues an [attestation] from the receiver resuming the invocation.

 #### Attestation Signature Format